CMeeg/phoria-examples/README.md

-# phoria-examples
+# Phoria examples

-Example projects that can be used to test out [Phoria](https://github.com/CMeeg/phoria) or guide setting up your own project.
+Example projects that can be used to get started with [Phoria](https://github.com/CMeeg/phoria).

 Each of the folders under [`examples`](./examples/) is a self-contained project that can be run independently of the others.
+See the [getting started guide](https://github.com/CMeeg/phoria/#getting-started) for more information on how to use the examples as a template to create your own project.

+> [!NOTE]
-More examples will be added over time, but please raise an issue if you have an idea for an example or would like to contribute.
+> More examples will be added over time, but please raise an issue if you have an idea for an example or would like to contribute.